AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 - **Functionally Identical Units:** Ensuring that the units function identically for both players and AI.
 The AI should interact with the game exactly as the player does, with access to nor more or less information than the player has.
 - **No Inherent Abilities:** Units have no inherent abilities and stats; All abilities and stats come from the items.
 - **Networked Multiplayer:** Support for up to four players over a network session.
-- **Server Authorative Control:** Server authorative control where all actions and events happens on the server, with clients requesting actions.
+- **Server Authoritative Control:** Server authoritative control where all actions and events happens on the server, with clients requesting actions.
 - **Model-view-controller:** Using the MVC pattern for visuals, where clients handle their own visual information.
 - **Gameplay Agnostic to Player Count:** Ensuring gameplay is agnostic to the number of players, with fewer players controlling more units.